Benjamin-Ortiz/Benjamin-Ortiz/README.md

 ### I'm also:
 - 🛩️ A Pilot.
-- 🐝 Nurse to injured bees and all wild animals I find.
+- 🐝 Nurse to injured bees and all wild animals I find
 - 🧠 Educator for students in my community.
 - 🕴️ Whatever this emoji is.